 Will a CBD Vape Get You High?

-No, if you are using pure hemp-derived CBD with no added THC, vaping CBD will not get you high.
+No, if you are using hemp-derived, broad-spectrum CBD vape cartridge with 0% THC, vaping CBD will not get you high.

 Will Vaping CBD Show Up on a Drug Test?

-If you need to be 100% positive you will have no THC in your system, you must opt for a THC free product labeled either broad-spectrum or isolate THC free.
+If you need to be 100% positive you will have no THC in your system, you must opt for a THC-free product labeled either broad-spectrum, isolate, or 100% THC-free.

 What is a CBD Vape Cartridge?